Slender Mongoose

 Its body is lean and slender compared to other species of mongoose, which, together with its lighter shade of fur, distinguishes it.
 However, the most prominent feature of its physical appearance is the black tip of fur at the end of its long tail.

-They are widespread throughout Sub-Saharan Africa, from the western horn of Africa to parts of the KwaZulu-Natal Province in South Africa.
+They are widespread throughout Sub-Saharan Africa, from the Horn of Africa to parts of the KwaZulu-Natal Province in South Africa.
 This range excludes the Namib Desert's coastal regions in Namibia and most of the Cape and Karoo in South Africa.

 Name